ted92/bitcoin-mining-competition/README.md

 the way for a new era of decentralized finance and innovation.

 ### Goal
-This assignment entails the task of mining a Bitcoin block in accordance with the guidelines of the Proof of Work protocol.
+This assignment entails the task of mining Bitcoin blocks in accordance with the guidelines of the Proof of Work protocol.
 To maintain the focus of this assignment, the use of a p2p network substrate has been excluded to avoid unnecessary issues.